Manhattan district attorney considering prosecuting Stephen Bannon following his pardon by Trump in federal fraud case

 All four men pleaded not guilty to conspiracy to commit wire fraud and money-laundering charges.
 The next court appearance is scheduled for Feb.
 22.

-A trial for the other three defendants is scheduled for later this year, although pandemic restrictions may delay the proceeding.
+A trial for the three other defendants is scheduled for later this year, although pandemic restrictions may delay the proceeding.

-Vance’s office previously brought a case against Manafort, but it was dismissed on “double-jeopardy” grounds because he had already been tried in federal court.
+Vance’s office previously brought a case against Manafort, but it was dismissed on “double jeopardy” grounds because he had already been tried in federal court.
 Vance is trying to appeal the decision to the state’s highest court, with his office claiming a misreading of the law by lower-court judges.

 While talks among investigators in Vance’s office are preliminary, the focus is on whether a state case against Bannon covering the same criminal conduct from his federal case would be an option once a judge formally dismisses it.
-Unlike in Vance’s attempted prosecution of Manafort, double-jeopardy probably would not apply given that Bannon has not been convicted at the federal level.
+Unlike in Vance’s attempted prosecution of Manafort, double jeopardy probably would not apply given that Bannon has not been convicted at the federal level.

 Paul Manafort’s fraud case in New York was dismissed, blocking local prosecutors’ effort to undercut a potential Trump pardon